Incentive Aware AI Regulations: A Credal Characterisation: Connection to Strategic Hypothesis Testing

+We consider the standardized quadratic error for features $X$ under OLS estimator $\hat{\theta}$ as the test statistic.
+That is $ Q_{\mathrm{std}}=\frac{n}{\sigma^2}Q=\frac{n}{\sigma^2} \, (\hat{\theta} - \theta^\ast)^\top (X X^\top)(\hat{\theta} - \theta^\ast)$ which is a $\chi^2_d$ distributed and which under suitable regularity conditions follows a chi-square distribution with degrees of freedom equal to the effective number of parameters used in the model.
 Since we know the parametric model of both null and alternative distributions and they are simple singleton hypothesis we can use a likelihood ratio test as it is the optimal test given Neyman Pearson Lemma.
 Let us denote the test statistic $L:=\frac{L(d_0+1;Q)}{L(d_0;Q)}$ where $Q\sim \chi^2_d$ and $L(d;Q)$ is the likelihood of sample $Q$ from chi-squared distribution with parameter $d$.
 Under $H_0$, assuming that the test statistic has a distribution $P_{H_0}(L)$.
-We implement the test to reject $H_0$ if $L>\tau_\alpha$ where $\tau_\alpha$ is the $1-\alpha$ quantile of $P_{H_0}(L)$, so that we obtain strict $\alpha$ type 1 error.
-Figure~\ref{fig:placeholder} shows that for reasonable $n=80$ the test has power 1 under type I error control.
-Under these ideal testing conditions it becomes easy for us to now illustrate the strategic aspects of enforcing regulations via hypothesis tests. \paragraph{Strategic Aspects in the test} The above testing procedure for enforcing regulation ignores the incentives to the model designers.
+We implement the test to reject $H_0$ if $L>\tau_\alpha$ where $\tau_\alpha$ is the $1-\alpha$ quantile of $P_{H_0}(L)$, so that we obtain strict $\alpha$ type 1 error. \paragraph{Strategic Aspects in the test} The above testing procedure for enforcing regulation ignores the incentives to the model designers.
 However, in real world the model designers operate under incentives.
 In this section we consider some incentives that designers may have and try to understand their behaviour under a statistical test for regulation of use of sensitive attributes for training.
 Let us assume that for regulation tests the regulator charges a fee, this can also be understood as the tax to operate in the market, we denote it using $C$ and we assume that the size of the market is denoted by $R$.
 Ideally a regulation implemented by a test must deter null agents from entering the market, i.e. non obedient agents self opt out of the market while keeping the obedient agents in the market.